 Depending on the nature of the misconduct, a broad variety of administrative sanctions may be imposed against a company, such as fines, license revocation, a permanent or temporary ban from public tenders or state funding, or a temporary suspension of the business operations of the company.
 Individuals on the other hand, may face criminal penalties (including imprisonment and monetary penalties), if they are found guilty of a criminal offence.
-Courts enjoy a wide margin of appreciation with a view to imposing in each case dissuasive and proportionate sentences.
-See also Q 1 and 20.
+Courts enjoy a wide margin of appreciation with a view to imposing in each case dissuasive and proportionate sentence.

 What rights of appeal are there?

-Convictions by a first–instance court may be appealed against by the defendant (and the competent Prosecutor), with the exception of very low sentences imposed for non-serious offences.
+Convictions by a first–instance court may be appealed against by the defendant (and the competent Prosecutor), except for very low sentences imposed for non-serious offences.
 A second-instance court shall re-examine all aspects of the case.
-Against the decision of a second-instance court the defendant (and the competent Prosecutor) may file an appeal before the Cassation (Areios Pagos) only on points of law.
+Against the decision of a second instance court the defendant (and the competent Prosecutor) may file an appeal before the Cassation Court (Areios Pagos) only on points of law.

 How active are the authorities in tackling financial crime?